 Taking vacations has always been something that has been important in our family.
 We try to get away a few times a year, even if it’s only for a weekend.
 When planning these vacations, very little planning actually used to go into them.
 We made snap decisions with our finances that just would up making life more stressful when we returned from vacation.
-Now that we have finally gotten financial smart I want to share with you how to plan and save for a cheap family vacation that you will all enjoy!
+Now we have finally gotten financial smart.
+Naturally, I want to share with you how to plan and save for a cheap family vacation that you will all enjoy and get every possible discount!

 Planning for vacation is absolutely crucial.
 Personally, I start planning ours sometimes a year in advance.
 When it comes to planning our vacation I like to really research to get an idea of how much it’s going to cost and try to figure out different places where we can save financially.
 Some of the things I look at are: